Swords, County Dublin: Fingal 10k Road Race

 The first Fingal 10k Road Race took place on 22 July 2012 on the roads around Swords.
 It was part of the Dublin Race Series, a series which culminates in the Dublin Marathon.
 Over 4200 people entered the first race, and the event has since been run annually.

 Economy

-Retail
+Commercial and retail

-Swords is the home to a large retail and business park called Airside Retail and Business Park, on the southern fringe of the town, hosting many employers, including the European Headquarters of Kellogg's.
+Swords is the home to a large retail and business park called Airside Retail and Business Park, on the southern fringe of the town, hosting a number of employers.
+It is home to several corporates, including Ryanair, AIB, eShopWorld, Sandisk, Fujitsu, Ricoh and the European headquarters of Kellogg's.
 Ingersoll Rand also has its corporate headquarters in the Airside Business Park.

-East of the town, running parallel to Swords bypass, lies the large Swords Business Park, where The Hertz Corporation have a Shared Services Centre.
+East of the town, running parallel to Swords bypass, lies the large Swords Business Park, where the Hertz Corporation have a Shared Services Centre.

 Swords also has a large shopping centre, the Pavilions Swords, off the R132, which has a multi-screen cinema and branches of SuperValu and Dunnes Stores.